ProfessorSalty/studytopics/README.md

 ## HSTS
 ### What is it?
+HTTP Strict Transport Security is a policy that prevents downgrade attacks and cookie hijacking by declaring that clients should only interact with the server using TLS.
+It is communicated via the `Strict-Transport-Security` header, which also specifies a period of time that HSTS should be respected.

 ## Clickjacking
 ### What is it?
+It is possible for a malicious actor to set up a page that entices a user to click on something which looks like a good link but actually performs some action to the benefit of the actor.
+For instance, an invisible iframe laid over a link to an Amazon product could trigger a share on the user's Facebook page or an online purchase somewhere.
+JavaScript can further obfuscate the hidden action by placing the malicious link under the user's cursor at all times so every click performs the action.

 ### What do we do for defense?
+A site can send the `Content-Security-Policy` or `X-Frame-Options` response header to indicate whether the site content can be framed.
+Other techniques are hacks, but can be effective.
+For instance, loading a CSS rule that hides the site's body only if it has been loaded in an iframe will keep it from being usable in a clickjacking attack.

 # General